Skip to content

 • Whether any remediation payment was made

-4. The mediator regime
+5. The mediator regime

-• Investigates and proposes a non-binding resolution
+• The mediator then investigates and proposes a non-binding resolution.

-• The firm has a defined window to accept, reject or counter-propose
+• The firm has a defined window to accept, reject or counter-propose.

-5. DGCCRF — the consumer-protection overlay
+7. DGCCRF — the consumer-protection overlay

 • Advertising practices and price transparency